 All contracts for capital expenditures estimated to cost more than \$50,000 in a calendar year must be approved by City Council.
 All public contracts for capital expenditures estimated to cost \$50,000 or less in a calendar year may be entered into by the City Manager or designee without Council approval.
 All public contracts for non-capital expenditures estimated to cost more than \$30,000 in a calendar year must be approved by City Council.
+All public contracts for non-capital expenditures estimated to cost signee without council approval.
+All public contracts for non-capital expenditures of the city Manager or designee without council estimated to cost without council approved by City Council.
 All public contracts for non-capital expenditures estimated to cost \$30,000 or less in a calendar year may be entered into by the City Manager or designee without Council approval.